nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have [Java 11 or above](https://www.oracle.com/sg/java/technologies/downloads/#java11) installed on your Computer.

-2. Download the latest `WorkBook.v1.3.1.jar` from [here](https://github.com/AY2223S1-CS2103T-T10-3/tp/releases/tag/v1.3.1).
+2. Download the latest `WorkBook.jar` from [here](https://github.com/AY2223S1-CS2103T-T10-3/tp/releases/).

 3. Copy the file to a folder of your choice to store data from your WorkBook.

-4. Using your command terminal, navigate to the folder where you placed your WorkBook at and fire it up by inputting: `java -jar WorkBook.v1.3.1.jar` in your terminal. <br> The GUI with sample data as shown below should appear in a few seconds.<br>
+4. Using your command terminal, navigate to the folder where you placed your WorkBook at and fire it up by inputting: `java -jar WorkBook.jar` in your terminal. <br> The GUI with sample data as shown below should appear in a few seconds.<br>
    ![Ui](images/Ui.png)

 5. Tell WorkBook what you want by typing your command in `Enter command here...` at the top of the application. <br>